Dr Tom Roberts

 Tom's work is currently focused on three interrelated research agendas:

 Social science research is often based on unacknowledged assumptions about what it means to be human, many of which are outdated, rigid and philosophically suspect.
-Drawing on cultural geography's rich tradition of thinking critically about 'the human', Tom's research explores and develops approaches to social science that are no longer based on human exceptionalism.
+Drawing on cultural geography's rich tradition of thinking critically about 'the human', Tom's research explores and develops alternative approaches to social science that are more open to the entanglements of human-nonhuman that we see proliferating in the 21st Century (particularly in the case of new technologies).
 This agenda includes work on Spinoza's Ethics, published in the interdisciplinary journal GeoHumanities, as well as engagements with the philosophy of Gilles Deleuze, published in Progress in Human Geography, Alfred-North Whitehead's process philosophy, published in Dialogues in Human Geography.

 2. Conceptualizing material agency

 The second aspect of Tom's research investigates the nonhuman dimensions of social and cultural life through a focus on material agency.
-Inspired by recent developments in new materialist theory and science and technology studies, Tom's research develops vocabularies that seek to amplify forms of material agency that are often overlooked in contemporary accounts of social and cultural processes.
+Inspired by recent developments in new materialist theory and science and technology studies, Tom's research draws attention to forms of material agency that are often overlooked in contemporary accounts of social and cultural processes.
 Tom's work in this area includes an experimental ethnographic engagement with the vibrant matter of an IKEA superstore, published in Environment and Planning A; a philosophically-speculative analysis of smart materials and their application in architectural design contexts, published in Environment and Planning D: Society & Space; and a conceptual analysis of assemblage thinking, published in Area.

 3. Understanding the social and cultural implications of technological change